 When I implemented this strategy at my agency we had some projects 100% paid that were only 35% complete.
-Best of all, it improved our cash flow situation by being able to accurately predict revenue.
+Best of all, it created a stable way to improve cash flow situation by being able to accurately predict revenue.

 2. Include Details On Invoices